-Since working with CMJ Alex has written 6 theological and study books as well as contributing widely to a number of journals and other publications.
+Since working with CMJ Alex has written 7 theological and study books as well as contributing widely to a number of journals and other publications.
 His first book The Case for Enlargement Theology has been well received and many consider it to be a vital contribution to the ‘continuity- discontinuity’ debate which can help to release the ‘impasse’ in Jewish-Christian relations.
-Currently he is working on a new book- 60 Days with Romans.
-Hopefully this will be published in 2020.
+His newest book '60 Days with Romans' was published in July 2020.

 Alex is married to Mandy and they have 3 grown up children.
 In addition to his ministry work you may find Alex listening to Dylan, eating Indian food, playing golf, teaching chess or witnessing yet another fine Cambridge United FC victory- but not all at the same time.

 Later, Jane immersed herself in Church work, leading worship, preaching, and helping to devise a new morning service.